 The assumption behind this division is that a union or pourashava with very high development potential is in a position to offer better facilities in terms of road, structure, population density, and various socio-economic facilities for development to take place compared to a union or pourashava with high, moderate, low or very low development potential.
-Similarly, a union or pourashava with moderate development potential is in a better position to facilitate development compared to a union or pourashava with moderate development potential is in a better position to facilitate development compared to a union or pourashava with low or very low development potential and so on.
+Similarly, a union or pourashava with moderate development potential is in a better position to facilitate development compared to a union or pourashava with low or very low development potential and so on.
 Table 4-4 below shows the distribution of unions and pourashavas by development potentials in different Upazilas.